kinecosystem/kin-website-docs/docs/terms-and-concepts.md

 A network ID used to distinguish between different blockchain networks; this is hashed into every transaction ID

-Test - Kin Testnet ; December 2018
+Test - "Kin Testnet ; December 2018"

-Production - Kin Mainnet ; December 2018
+Production - "Kin Mainnet ; December 2018"

 ## Onboarding